 Petrol, Diesel Prices Remain Unchanged Across Metros.
 See Rates

-Petrol, Diesel Prices Today: Fuel costs remained unchanged for the 98th consecutive day throughout metro cities on Friday, February 11, 2022.
-This is the longest interval when the costs have remained unchanged, ever for the reason that every day revision of costs started in June 2017.
+Petrol, Diesel Prices Today: Fuel costs remained unchanged for 102 days in a row throughout metro cities on Tuesday, February 15, 2022.
+This is the longest length when the charges have remained static, ever for the reason that day by day revision of costs started in June 2017.

-Earlier there was an 82-day break in charge revision between March 17, 2020 and June 6, 2020, when the nationwide lockdown was in place.
+Earlier there was an 82-day break in fee revision between March 17, 2020 and June 6, 2020, when the nationwide lockdown was in place.

+The central authorities had reduce excise obligation on November 4, 2021, to present aid from costs that had reached an all-time excessive ranges.
+The authorities had slashed the obligation on petrol by Rs 5 per litre and on diesel by Rs 10 a litre, resulting in a considerable discount in costs of gas.

-In December 2021, the Delhi authorities had lowered the value-added tax on petrol from 30 per cent to 19.40 per cent.
-With this, petrol costs within the nationwide capital had been slashed by Rs 8.56 per litre.
+Later in December 2021, the Delhi authorities had decreased the value-added tax on petrol from 30 per cent to 19.40 per cent.
+With this, petrol costs within the nationwide capital have been slashed by Rs 8.56 per litre.

 A litre of petrol prices Rs 95.41 in Delhi, whereas diesel charges stand at Rs 86.67 per litre.
-In Mumbai, petrol is retailed at Rs 109.98 per litre, whereas diesel is being bought at Rs 94.14 per litre.
-Among the metro cities, gasoline charges are nonetheless the very best in Mumbai.
-Fuel costs fluctuate throughout the states attributable to value-added tax or VAT.
+In Mumbai, petrol is retailed at Rs 109.98 per litre, whereas diesel is being offered at Rs 94.14 per litre.
+Among the metro cities, gas charges are nonetheless the best in Mumbai.
+Fuel costs differ throughout the states as a result of value-added tax or VAT.
 (Also Read: How To Check Latest Petrol And Diesel Rates In Your City).

 Here are the petrol and diesel worth throughout the metro cities:

-State-run oil refiners reminiscent of Indian Oil, Bharat Petroleum, and Hindustan Petroleum revise the gasoline charges every day, by considering the crude oil costs within the worldwide markets, and the rupee-dollar trade charges.
-Any adjustments in petrol and diesel costs are applied with impact from 6 am daily.
+State-run oil refiners akin to Indian Oil, Bharat Petroleum, and Hindustan Petroleum revise the gas charges every day, by taking into consideration the crude oil costs within the worldwide markets, and the rupee-dollar trade charges.
+Any modifications in petrol and diesel costs are applied with impact from 6 am each day.